 Pilot projects will be funded at an interest rate as low as 0% and are not eligible for principal forgiveness.
 Loan terms may vary up to thirty years.
 The loan term will be evaluated on an individual project basis depending on the useful life of the project, the length of the agreement with any involved landowners, and/or the permit term.
-For SFY 2025, \$12,300,000 of loan funding will be reserved for pilot projects that apply by the September 30, 2024, application deadline.
-If there are more requests for loan funding than is available, funding priority will be based on the Affordability Criteria described in Section X.A, with the applicant with the highest affordability criteria score receiving priority.
-If there are less requests for loan funding than is available, unallocated loan funding will be released and utilized for other CWFP applicants.
+For SFY 2026, \$10,700,000 of loan funding will be reserved for pilot projects that apply by the September 30, 2025, application deadline.
+If there are requests for more loan funding than is available, funding priority will be based on the Affordability Criteria described in Section 10.1, with the applicant with the highest affordability criteria score receiving priority.
+If there are requests for less loan funding than is available, unallocated loan funding will be released and utilized for other CWFP applicants.
+Applications will be accepted after September 30, 2025, and funding will be allocated in order of application submittal date, contingent on the availability of funds after prioritizing applications submitted by September 30, 2025.